 What Is the Definition of Sustainable Fashion?

-As more and more people find out about what their dollars are supporting, they are starting to seek out sustainable fashion, or fashion that is made in a way that protects and preserves the environment for future generations.
+As more and more people find out about what their dollars are supporting, they are starting to seek out sustainable fashion.
+Unlike the items made by fast fashion retailers, sustainable fashion is made in a way that protects and preserves the environment for future generations.

 Most importantly, sustainable fashion is high quality and made to last for years and years, so that you don’t have to keep buying more of it every month.
 Because that isn’t sustainable for your finances.

-So what we currently call “sustainable fashion” is actually fashion that is trying to improve on the status quo.
+So what we currently call sustainable fashion is actually fashion that’s trying to improve on the status quo.
 It’s fashion that is created by people who care deeply and who want to help create a better future for the planet, people, and animals.
 It’s fashion that is taking the leap to try out new innovations, or alternatively, getting back to our roots of natural fibers and dyes and repairing our clothing.
 It’s fashion that is made by artisans and workers in a safe and clean factory who are being paid fairly.

 Shopping for sustainable fashion is actually a pretty powerful way to engage in the fight against climate change.
-Fashion brands are exquisitely attuned to what customers want.
-And the more people like you who say they want something better, something sustainable, the more brands will feel compelled to take the leap into a clean, just, and abundant future.
+Sustainable fashion brands are exquisitely attuned to what customers want.
+And the more people like you who say they want something better, something planet-friendly, the more brands will feel compelled to take the leap into a clean, just, and abundant future.

 So have fun!
-And if you have any suggestions or questions for how we define sustainability here at Brightly, do give us a shout.
+And if you have any suggestions or questions for how we define sustainability here at Brightly, ask away.
 Like we said, the definition is evolving, and we’re here to push it along.